matrix-org/matrix-hookshot/docs/usage/auth.md

 - Say `jira login` to get the URL to authenticate via.
 - Click the URL sent by the bot.
 - Follow the steps, ensuring you authenticate with the right user.
 - If all goes well, you will now be connected.
-You can check the status and authorisatied instances by saying `jira whoami`
+You can check the status of authenticated instances by saying `jira whoami`